marjohloo/RACI/README.md

 This is based on [Kat](github.com/marjohloo/Kat), editing the RACI table works in exactly the same way.

 For now the data is saved and loaded from a .html file.
-When saving a .svg file is created this file can be dragged and dropped into PowerPoint or included in web pages.
+When saving a .svg file is created.
+The .svg can be dragged and dropped into PowerPoint or included in web pages.
-In a future update the .svg file will be used to save and load charts.
+In a future update the .svg file will be used to save and load the charts and the .html and .xlsx files will no longer be created.

 ## Example SVG